-Program Revenues - Program revenues included in the Statement of Activities (Statement B) are derived directly from parties outside the district attorney's taxpayers or citizenry.
-Program revenues reduce the cost of the function to be financed from the district attorney's general revenues.
+Program Revenues - Program revenues included in the Statement of Activities (Statement B) are derived directly from parties outside the library's taxpayers or citizenry.
+Program revenues reduce the cost of the function to be financed from the library's general revenues.

-Allocation of Indirect Expenses - The district attorney reports all direct expenses by function in the Statement of Activities (Statement B).
+Allocation of Indirect Expenses - The library reports all direct expenses by function in the Statement of Activities (Statement B).
 Direct expenses are those that are clearly identifiable with a function.
 Indirect expenses of other functions are not allocated to those functions but are reported separately in the Statement of Activities.
 Depreciation expense, which can be specifically identified by function, is included in the direct expenses of each function.
+Depreciation on buildings is assigned to the "general administration" function due to the fact that buildings serve multiple purposes.